 After months of living and working remotely, virtual happy hours have lost some of their sparkle.
 But it’s as important as ever to stay connected to friends and family — even if you have to get creative to do it.

 Send a care package to a friend you’re missing.
-Bundle up and meet a pal outside for a socially distant walk.
-Or just pick up the phone.
+Meet a pal outside for a socially distant walk or just pick up the phone.
 It might feel like it takes too much effort.
 But once you connect, you’ll be glad you did.

 It’s easy for your stress to spiral if you start thinking, “What if?”
 To avoid getting lost in a rabbit hole of worry, try to stay in the moment.
 “We don’t know what the future holds.
 Try to focus on what you’ll do this week instead of worrying about what will be happening a year from now,” says Posey.